trizen/sidef-book/syntax_and_semantics/literals.md

-# Literals
+# Built-in types

-Several literals are available for creating many basic types in the language.
+Several built-in types are available for creating new objects.